gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app-to-kubernetes.md

 ### Save your deployment configuration

 When you hit save, a file will be placed in your application source code.
-It follows the convention of `.gimlet/$env-$app.yaml` so in our case `.gimlet/staging-demo-app.yaml` will hold the configuration that we just set in the UI.
+It will hold the configuration that we just set on the UI and will be named `.gimlet/staging-demo-app.yaml` as it follows the `.gimlet/$env-$app.yaml` naming convention.

 Hit *Save* now.
 The changes you make on the dashboard are always backed by a git commit.
 This is ClickOps 🙌